HVML/PurC/README.md

 ## Using `purc`

-The following sections assume that you have installed PurC to your system, and the command line tool `purc` has been installed into `/usr/local/bin/`.
+The following sections assume that you have installed PurC to your system,
+    and the command line tool `purc` has been installed into `/usr/local/bin/`.
+Make sure that you have added `/usr/local/lib` to `/etc/ld.so.conf` and run `sudo ldconfig` command,
+     in order that the system can find the shared library of PurC you just installed into `/usr/local/lib`.

 ### Run a single HVML program